bbauska/W3Cx-3of5/README.md

 -   mousemove: fired while the mouse moves over the element.
 Each time the mouse moves, a new event is fired, unlike with mouseover or mouseenter, where only one event is fired.

-### The tricky part: accurately getting the mouse position relative to the canvas
+<h4>The tricky part: accurately getting the mouse position relative to the canvas</h4>

 When you listen to any of the above events, the event object (we call it a \"DOM event\"), passed to the listener function, has properties that correspond to the mouse coordinates: clientX and clientY.